open5e/open5e/source/equipment/magic-items/slippers-of-spider-climbing.rst

 *Scroll, varies*

 A *spell scroll* bears the words of a single spell, written in a mystical cipher.
-If the spell is on your class’s spell list, you can use an action to read the scroll and cast its spell without having to provide any of the spell’s components.
+If the spell is on your class's spell list, you can use an action to read the scroll and cast its spell without having to provide any of the spell's components.
 Otherwise, the scroll is unintelligible.

-If the spell is on your class’s spell list but of a higher level than you can normally cast, you must make an ability check using your spellcasting ability to determine whether you cast it successfully.
+If the spell is on your class's spell list but of a higher level than you can normally cast, you must make an ability check using your spellcasting ability to determine whether you cast it successfully.
 The

-DC equals 10 + the spell’s level.
+DC equals 10 + the spell's level.
 On a failed check, the spell disappears from the scroll with no other effect.
 Once the spell is cast, the words on the scroll fade, and the scroll itself crumbles to dust.

-The level of the spell on the scroll determines the spell’s saving throw DC and attack bonus, as well as the scroll’s rarity, as shown in the Spell Scroll table.
+The level of the spell on the scroll determines the spell's saving throw DC and attack bonus, as well as the scroll's rarity, as shown in the Spell Scroll table.

 Spell Scroll